 Red Wine Sauce:

 - Place skillet with onion and garlic left in it on the stove over high heat.
 Add wine and beef stock, rapidly simmer for 10 minutes until it reduces by 2/3 or so, down to 1.5 cups or liquid.

 - Lower heat to medium.
 Mix cornflour with 2 tbsp water.
 Drizzle in half and stir.
 Sauce will thicken in 1 minute or so.
 Add more cornflour water mixture if you want it thicker.

 - Strain into bowl, pour into sauce jug.

 Originally published 30 November 2018.
-Post updated with some extra tips and tidied up writing 14 December 2019.
-No change to recipe – I wouldn’t dare!
+Post updated with some extra tips and tidied up writing December 2020.
+No change to recipe – this is a master recipe loved by many so I wouldn’t dare!